-Teacher can upload files to the Library.
-If a Note includes attachments, you can choose to add the attachment by choosing Add to Library from the chevron.
+If a Note includes attachments, teachers can choose to add the attachment by choosing Add to Library from the chevron.
 To preserve context, the original Note and any replies is presented alongside the file.
 Additional replies can be posted from the Library light box.
 The Content panel also provides teacher with a method of sharing files and includes the ability the order the files and control their visibility.

 When a teacher adds multiple files to a Note, and then shares them to the library, the files are grouped together in the Library.

-To create a folder in the Library, click Library, and choose New Folder.
+To create a folder in the Library, teachers can click Library, and choose New Folder.

-To add files to a folder, click on the folder then click Upload.
+To add files to a folder, click the folder then click Upload.

 Both teachers and students see Pinned Items, but the teacher controls what information appears in Pinned Items.
-You can pin any item from the conversation and activity feed.
+Teachers can pin any item from the conversation and activity feed.